 We are now moving to the next step!

-On-Page means everything displayed on the web page and its back end programming.
+On-page means everything displayed on the web page and its back-end programming.

 In On-Page SEO, you need to optimize your website’s page and posts, etc., for search engines.
 In short, optimizing content for search engines.

 It covers a lot of things, so let’s break this into larger branches.